vdaas/vald/CONTRIBUTING.md

 About Linter warnings and comments, Vald is integrated with different linters to check the quality of Vald.

-Please check all of the warnings and comments from linters, review them one-by-one and fix them if necessary.
+Please check all of the warnings and comments from linters, review them one by one, and fix them if necessary.

 #### Review